microsoft/AI-Immersion-Workshop/Applied Machine Learning for Developers/R server Tools for scaling R using Azure/Readme.md

     cd directory-containing-plink.exe
     .\plink.exe -L localhost:8787:localhost:8787 remoteuser@XXX
     ```

+    See [this page](./docs/linux.md) for details on the Windows shell options.
-    We are createing an SSH tunnel to the VM by mapping localhost:8787 on the VM to the client machine.
+    We are creating an SSH tunnel to the VM by mapping localhost:8787 on the VM to the client machine.
 This is the port on the VM opened to RStudio Server.

     ![VM SSH](./docs/images/ssh_into_vm.gif)